alliander-opensource/Light-Learning-Estimator/README.md

 In this challenge you will work to develop this piece of software.
 Of course, there is also something in
 return:
-**In addition to eternal fame, the first prize is €1,000,-.The deadline for submission is February 6th 2022, 23:59.**
+**In addition to eternal fame, the first prize is €1,000,-.The deadline for submission is February 13th 2022, 23:59.**
+**Evaluation will be finished at the end of March**

 Further instructions for the challenge can be found [here](LLEProtocol_Eng.pdf).
 If you have any questions or things are unclear, let us know.